 875 North Michigan

-Ahead of its time in so many regards, the iconic skyscraper better known by its former name of The John Hancock Tower still provides some neat examples of how high-rise living is the future of urban living despite the fact that the building has stood in Chicago's Gold Coast neighborhood for more than 50 years.
-And even though the building is mostly made up of privately owned condos, renters still get the occasional shot at living in this famous building.
+Ahead of its time in so many regards, the iconic skyscraper, better known by its former name, The John Hancock Tower, still provides some neat examples of how high-rise living is the future of urban living even though the building has stood in Chicago's Gold Coast neighborhood for more than 50 years.
+The building contains more than 700 residences, but it's also home to a grocery store, a fitness center, a 5-star restaurant, and a bar with the best views in town right at the top of the famous Signature Lounge.
+And even though the building is mainly made up of privately-owned condos, renters still get the occasional shot at living in this famous building.
 And if renters do happen upon a condo that's up for rent in 875 North Michigan, they won't have to travel very far outside their unit to take care of most of their day-to-day tasks.
-The building contains more than 700 residences but it's also home to a grocery store, a fitness center, 5-star restaurant and a bar with the best views in town right at the top in the famous Signature Lounge.

 Marina City Apartments

-Everyone from architecture buffs to indie music fans can spot these iconic twin apartment towers in Chicago's River North neighborhood.
-The latter group may best know Marina City as the featured cover art from Wilco's 2001 album Yankee Hotel Foxtrot, but for everyone else who spends time in Chicago the towers usually come to represent an unmistakable snapshot of Midwestern moxie and local pride.
-The towers have an unforgettable likeness to two corncobs, which slightly mutes their tough concrete exterior and infuses a good bit of whimsy to the downtown cityscape.
-Residents at Marina City are maybe the biggest beneficiaries of the quirky design because each and every unit of the building comes with an impressively sized balcony, so the views are second-to-none for the neighborhood.
-Boating enthusiasts will also appreciate that these 1960s era marvels designed by Bertrand Goldberg come complete with, you guessed it, a marina built right into the base of the south tower along the Chicago River.
+From architecture buffs to indie music fans, everyone can spot these iconic twin apartment towers in Chicago's River North neighborhood.
+The latter group may best know Marina City as the featured cover art from Wilco's 2001 album Yankee Hotel Foxtrot.
+Still, for everyone else who spends time in Chicago, the towers usually represent an unmistakable snapshot of Midwestern moxie and local pride.
+The towers are similar to two corncobs, which slightly mutes their tough concrete exterior and infuses a good bit of whimsy into the downtown cityscape.
+Residents at Marina City are maybe the biggest beneficiaries of the quirky design because each and every condo of the building comes with an impressively sized balcony.
+Hence, the views are second-to-none for the neighborhood.
+Boating enthusiasts will also appreciate that these 1960s-era marvels designed by Bertrand Goldberg come complete with, you guessed it, a marina built right into the base of the south tower along the Chicago River.

 900-910 North Lake Shore Apartments

-Every architecture boat tour that bobs its way along the Chicago River or Lake Michigan shoreline inevitably lands upon that titan of the steel and glass design aesthetic, Ludwig Mies Van der Rohe.
-Mies gets a lot of credit for shaping late 20th century architecture and he did a lot of work to that end in Chicago.
-One residence that's emblematic of Van der Rohe's pioneering minimalist principles are the apartments at 900-910 North Lake Shore Drive.
+Every architecture boat tour that bobs its way along the Chicago River or Lake Michigan shoreline inevitably lands upon the steel and glass design aesthetic titan, Ludwig Mies Van der Rohe.
+Mies gets a lot of credit for shaping late 20th-century architecture, and he did a lot of work to that end in Chicago.
+One residence symbolic of Van der Rohe's pioneering minimalist principles is the apartments at 900-910 North Lake Shore Drive.
 Eschewing the heavy limestone facades of previous generations and the ornate terra cotta embellishments of the other lakefront mansions, these apartment towers are an elegant lesson in restraint.
-Engineering advances adapted from Van der Rohe's breakthrough office buildings in the Loop called for centralized support columns and utility components, meaning that each home's floor plan wouldn't need to be interrupted by obtrusive beams.
+Engineering advances adapted from Van der Rohe's breakthrough office buildings in the Loop called for centralized support columns and utility components.
+Each home's floor plan wouldn't need to be interrupted by obtrusive beams.
 The tandem buildings are so light they appear to float above the lakefront when viewed from the water.
-These buildings represent a design aesthetic that would go on to be cloned so frequently in later years, but if Chicago renters want to know what life is like in an original mid-century masterpiece they should look up apartments for rent at 900-910 North Lake Shore.
+These buildings represent a design aesthetic that would be cloned frequently in later years.
+Still, if Chicago renters want to know what life is like in an original mid-century masterpiece, they should look up apartments for rent at 900-910 North Lake Shore.